NanoComp/meep/doc/docs/Python_User_Interface.md

 **`ensure_periodicity` [`boolean`]**
 —
-If `True` (the default) *and* if the boundary conditions are periodic (`k_point` is not `False`), then the geometric objects are automatically repeated periodically according to the lattice vectors which define the size of the computational cell.
+If `True` (the default) *and* if the boundary conditions are periodic (`k_point` is not `False`), then the geometric objects are automatically repeated periodically according to the lattice vectors which define the size of the cell.

 **`eps_averaging` [`boolean`]**
 —